jfvilas/kubelog-backend/README.md

        6. If a deny rule matches, then Kueblog will search for any 'unless' rule that matches.
 I no unless rule match exists, the access is denied and the process finishes here.
        7. If there exists an 'unless' rule then the access is granted.
     - It's important to note that 'allow' and 'deny' are optional, but if you dont specify them, they will match anything.
- - It is most important to know that if a namespace is not specified, the access is granted.
+ - It is most important to know that if a namespace is not spscified, the access is granted.

 So, in our example:
   - Access to 'dev' is granted, since 'dev' namespace is not specified.
   - Access to 'stage' works this way:
     - *Everybody can access pods whose name starts with 'common-'* (remember, **we always use regexes**).
 We have added no 'refs', so any identity ref matches.
-    - *Nobody can access pod named 'keys'* (pay attention to the refs set to '[]', that means **no identity ref can access**)
+    - *Nobody can access pod named 'keys'* (pay attention to the refs set to '[]', that is no identity ref can access)
     - *Admins and people on namespace 'test' can access any pod whose name starts with 'ef'*.
-The 'pods' contains a regex with '^ef.*' (starts with 'ef' and contain any number of characters afterwards).
+The 'pods' contians a regex with '^ef.*' (starts with 'ef' and contain any number of characters afterwards).
 The identity refs that can access pods that match with this pod regex are the group of admins on any Backstage namespace ('group:.+/admin') and all the people that belongs to Backstage group 'test' (group:test/.+).
-    - *Everybody can access pods whose name ends with 'th'*.
-That is, the regex in pods is 'th$' (names ending with 'th'), and the refs contains '.*', that is, any number of characters, so there are no limits on the refs, everybody is included (it is the same behaviour as not adding the 'refs', everybody can)
+    - *'Everybody can access pods whose name ends with 'th'*.
+That is, the regex in pods is 'th$' (names ending with 'th'), and the refs contains '.*', that is, any number of characters, so there are no limits on the refs, everybody is included.
     - *But... if the pod name is 'kwirth' only admis can access*.
 This refers to the 'except' section, which is a refinement of the allow.
-Although the previous rule says *everybody can access pods ending with 'th'*, this is true **except** for the pod name 'kwirth', which can only be accesed by 'admins in the default' group or 'Nicklaus Wirth'.
+Although the previous rule says *everybody acan access pods ending with 'th'*, this is true **except** for the pod name 'kwirth', which can only be accesed by 'admins in the default' group or 'Nicklaus Wirth'.

 Let's complete the example with the other namespaces declared:
   - *Nobody can access pods in 'production' namespace*.
 The 'production' namespace doesn't have an 'allow' section, it ony contains a 'deny'.
-In addition, the 'deny' section only contains a 'refs' section (all pod names would match, since no 'pods' section means 'pods: [.*]', that is, all pod names match).
+In addition, the 'deny' section only contains a 'refs' section (all pod names would match, since no 'pods' section means 'pods: [.\*]', that is, all pod names match).
 The 'refs' inside the 'deny' contains '.*', what means every ref would match, so, finally, *nobody can access a pod*.
   - *Nobody can access pods in 'others' namespace*.
 The 'others' namespace contains just an 'allow' rule, which have no pods (so all pod names would match), and it contains in the 'refs' this expression: '[]', so no identity ref would match.
 Finally, *nobody can access a pod*, the same as 'production' but achieved in other way.

 Please be aware that not declaring 'pods' or 'refs' means using a **match-all** approach (by using ['.*']), what is completely different than declaring '[]', what **matches nothing**.